ZenoPay/Bulk-SMS-Documentation/README.md

+---

 # 📡 ZenoAPI SMS Platform – API Documentation

-ZenoAPI enables you to send branded SMS messages using your **approved Sender ID** to one or multiple recipients with a simple RESTful API.
+ZenoAPI allows you to send **branded SMS messages** using your approved **Sender ID** to one or multiple recipients via a simple RESTful API.

 ---